Commentary: Syntax Is: NP1[instrument] RATE NP2[patient] PP NP1[instrument] RATE NP2[patient] ADVP NP1[instrument] RATE NP2[patient] COMP

 Examples:

-Tests rate this water-resistent watch to 100 meters.
+Tests rate this water-resistant watch to 100 meters.

 This circuit is not rated to carry so much current.